UofT-DSI/onboarding/onboarding_documents/ai_policy.md

 ### **Purpose**

-The rapid advancement of Artificial Intelligence (AI) technologies, including tools like ChatGPT, offers unprecedented opportunities for enhancing learning experiences.
-However, these technologies also present challenges to academic integrity and the fundamental learning objectives of our institution.
-This policy aims to provide clear guidelines for the responsible use of AI tools within our educational community.
+Artificial Intelligence (AI) technology, such as ChatGPT, can enhance learning experiences.
+But these technologies also present challenges to academic integrity and fundamental learning objectives.
+This policy provides guidelines for the responsible use of AI tools within our educational community.

 ### **Scope**